phetsims/soccer-common/doc/implementation-notes.md

 ### Further Reading

-For more details on how this repo is used, please see the documentation in center-and-variability/doc
+For more details on how this repo is used, please see the documentation in [model.md](./model.md) and center-and-variability/doc